mdaiter/thnets/README.md

 gemmlowp (https://github.com/google/gemmlowp) has to be installed into the lowp directory, if used.

+Or, if you'd like to use CMake, just make a directory and run `` mkdir build cmake ../ make

+``

 ## Test program

     export LD_LIBRARY_PATH=/usr/local/lib:/opt/OpenBLAS/lib (add CUDA and CUDNN lib directories, if using CUDNN)